altruios/namshubettulpa/public/namshubettuple/seeds-of-a-new-world.md

-# Seeds of a new world
+# Seeds of a New World
 {
 mn:K
 }